CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 - A deadlock is a situation where a set of processes is blocked because each process is holding a resource and waiting for another resource acquired by some other process.
 - Necessary conditions for deadlock in OS:
     1) Mutually exclusion:
-        - Each resource can be accessed by at most one process.
+        - Each resource instance can be accessed by at most one process.
     2) Hold and wait:
-        - A process is holding at least one resource at a time and waiting for other resources.
+        - A process is holding at least one resource instance at a time and waiting for other resource instances.
     3) No Preemption:
-        - A resource cannot be taken from a process unless the process release the resource.
+        - A resource instance cannot be taken from a process unless the process releases the resource instance.
     4) Cyclic dependency:
         - A set of processes waiting for each other in circular form.
 - Resource allocation graph: